 The plucky dachshund won’t run long distances, jump great heights, or swim in rough waters.
 However, he’s a tireless little chap who’ll keep playing all day.
 Despite his size, the dachshund is brave and independent, making a surprisingly vigilant watchdog.

-Dachshunds are pretty healthy little dogs, but they can suffer from a few noteworthy health problems, including back problems, bloat, epilepsy, skin conditions and eye disorders.
-Deafness is also common in dachshunds whose parents both have dapple patterned coats.
+Dachshunds are pretty healthy little dogs, but they can suffer from a few noteworthy health problems, including back problems, bloat, epilepsy, skin conditions, and eye disorders.
+Deafness is also common in dachshunds whose parents both have dapple patterned coats, which are spotted.
 A healthy dachshund will have an average lifespan of between 12 and 15 years.

 Dachshunds are not noted for being the most obedient of dogs, but with persistence and patience, they can be trained to basic obedience.
 However, a dachshund is by nature a hound, and he may become selectively deaf when he’s off the leash, especially if he picks up the scent of something that could count as prey.